chaos-polymtl/lethe/doc/source/tools/pointwise/pointwise.rst

 Installation
 --------------------------

-Fidelity Pointwise is a mesh generation proprietary software.
-To download it, please refer to the official instructions provided by the Fidelity Pointwise documentation or to the designated person in your group.
+Fidelity Pointwise is a proprietary mesh generation software.
+To download it, please refer to the official instructions provided by the Fidelity `Pointwise documentation <https://www.pointwise.com/doc/user-manual/>`_ or to the designated person in your group.

 For Linux users, start by extracting the .tgz file that holds the software.
 Open a terminal and move to the directory where you extracted the file.
 Make the file executable:

 .. code-block:: text

-    chmod +x your_file.sh
+    chmod +x <your_file>.sh

 Execute the installation file using the following command:

 .. code-block:: text

-    ./your_file.sh
+    ./<your_file>.sh

 At the end of the installation, add the following to your ``.bashrc`` system file:

 .. code-block:: text

     #Pointwise license
-    export CDS_LIC_FILE=license_server_ip_adress
+    export CDS_LIC_FILE=<your_license_server_ip_adress>
     export LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libstdc++.so.6

     #Launch pointwise
     alias pointwise=~/Fidelity/Pointwise/Pointwise2023.1.1/pointwise

-Make sure to modify the ``license_server_ip_adress`` with the actual license server IP address so it can be accessed by the software.
+Make sure to modify ``your_license_server_ip_adress`` with the actual license server IP address so it can be accessed by the software.
 After these modifications, you can launch pointwise by entering ``pointwise`` in the terminal.

 .. _basics: